What We Do

 SheRose believes in the power of education.
 1 in 2 girls in Malawi are forced into child marriages before their 18th birthday, to men much older than them.
 They are forced to leave school and take care of their families.
 This perpetuates education barriers and gender inequality.
 Above all else, it continues the cycle of poverty.

 We aim to empower girls through education by providing assistance to those coming from poor backgrounds.

 We aim to fight against poverty and taking a holistic approach to addressing the various causes of child marriages.

-We strive to emancipate girls from gender discrimination and gender restrictions; encouraging them to have dreams and ambitions (beyond marriage), and provide a platform where they can achieve and fulfil these dreams.
+We strive to emancipate girls from gender discrimination and gender restrictions; encouraging them to have dreams and ambitions (beyond marriage) and provide a platform where they can achieve and fulfill these dreams.

 To see communities where girls and women are not subjected to child marriages or gender-based discrimination; but are valued, empowered and afforded equal rights in all areas of their lives.

 Combat child marriages through advancing the education of girls.

 Ensure we utilise a community based approach - and maximise on local partnerships.

 In working toward the eradication of child marriages, we work with various stakeholders in the community to deliver the following programmes:

 Our sponsorship programme involves providing financial assistance to girls who have been selected into further education, but their families are unable to meet the financial costs.